AlasdairBruce/jdbi-parameters-problem/README.md

 Tests run: 1, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 10.46 sec - in foo.TestFoo
 ```

-This test works when using a locally built version of JDBI upgraded to include (shaded-ly) the following dependencies:
+I can make the failing test work again by using a locally built
+version of JDBI upgraded to include (shaded-ly) the following
+dependencies:

 ```
         <dependency>